 The Cinque Terre is a unique area of Italy due to the remote location of the five villages

-We will be staying in a apartment above the town, the view is looking great!
+We will be staying in a apartment, above the town of Manarola.
+The view is looking great!

 It has been probably 20 years since we have been in Manarola, a town on the Cinque Terre.
 The photo above was from our 1997 trip through this area.
 In our minds it was time to return!
 Last year friends of ours had a house swap in the Region and spent some time along the Cinque Terre.
 They told us they hated the crowds.
 Did we listen?
 No. Should we have listened.
 Certainly.

 The Cinque Terre has been designated a UNESCO World Heritage Site since 1997.
 Manarola is the second smallest of the five towns (Cinque Terre) and the second oldest.
 That is all the good news.
 At the same time it is one of the most visited of the towns.
 We have heard has Italy is considering placing a limit on the number of day visits to the Cinque Terre.
 We will see if we want to sign that petition or not!

 In the 1800's a railway line was tunneled through the mountains and joins the villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
 Paths, trains and boats connect the villages, and cars cannot reach them from the outside.
 It has been too long since we have been here, there is talk about a restriction on the number of people per day who can enter the area because of overcrowding.
 I would be saying good idea!